CMPGFB/stxtips/README.md

-Here’s the updated README in a similar format based on the changes we made:

----

-# STX Twitter Bot
+# STX Tips Bot

-**STX Twitter Bot** enables users to send and receive STX (Stacks) tips via Twitter replies by interacting with a secure Clarity smart contract on the Stacks blockchain.
+**STX Tips** enables users to send and receive STX (Stacks) tips via Twitter replies by interacting with a secure Clarity smart contract on the Stacks blockchain.
 Users can connect their Stacks wallets directly through the landing page, simplifying the process of sending tips.
+The URL is https://x.com/STXTipBot.

 ## Features